-Brooks had his breakthrough in 1990 with his second album, No Fences.
-From there, he took the country music scene by storm, delivering diamond-certified albums regularly.
+Brooks had his breakthrough in 1990 with his second album, No Fences, which spent 23 weeks as #1 on Billboard‘s Top Country Albums chart.
+From there, he took the country music scene by storm, delivering Diamond-certified albums regularly.

 His blend of rock, pop, and country gave him crossover appeal, and he still sells out arenas and stadiums across the country.

 The best-selling woman in country music, Shania Twain exploded onto the scene in the 1990s.
 Twain was given the title of Queen of Country Pop after establishing herself as one of the biggest stars of the crossover genre.

 Despite being a household name by the end of the decade, Twain had a rocky start to her career.
 Her debut album was a flop, and her opportunity to break out in country music seemed slim.